kyma-project/busola/docs/extensibility/resources.md

 ## translations section

 This section contains all available languages formatted for i18next either as YAML or JSON, based on their paths.

-### Predefined translation keys

-- **category** - the name of a category used for the left-hand menu.
-It is placed in the `Custom Resources` category by default.
-- **name** - title used in the navigation and on the list screen.
-It defaults to its resource kind.
-- **description** - a more in-depth description of the resource displayed on the list screen.
-Only displayed if present.

 ### Example